HariSekhon/Nagios-Plugins/README.md

 - ```check_travis_ci_last_build.py``` - [Travis CI](https://travis-ci.org/) repo's last build status - includes showing build number, build duration with optional thresholds, start/stop date & time, if there are currently any builds in progress and perfdata for graphing last build time and number of builds in progress.
 Verbose mode gives the commit details as well such as commit id and message
 - ```check_dockerhub_repo_build_status.py``` - [DockerHub](https://hub.docker.com/u/harisekhon/) Automated Build status check for a given DockerHub repository's latest build or latest build for a given tag.
 Returns status and tag of last build along with perfdata for graphing build latency (time between build creation and completion) and query timing.
 Optionally also returns in verbose mode what triggered the build (webhook, revision control change, API / website trigger), created and last updated date timestamps and build URL to investigate
 - ```check_git_*``` - checks a [Git](https://git-scm.com/) checkout is valid, up to date with upstream remote/origin, has no uncommitted changes (staged or unstaged), no untracked files, isn't dirty, is in the right branch, isn't remote, isn't detached, is / isn't bare.
 Useful for monitoring deployment servers running off Git checkouts (a common scenario for things like [PuppetMasters](https://puppet.com/), [Ansible](https://www.ansible.com/) [AWX](https://github.com/ansible/awx) / [Tower](https://www.ansible.com/products/tower) etc) to ensure your automation is deploying the right thing and that any ad-hoc modifications and tests have been properly backported to Git

-##### RDBMS - Databases

-- ```check_mysql_query.pl``` - flexible free-form [MySQL](https://www.mysql.com/) SQL queries - can check almost anything - obsoleted a dozen custom MySQL plugins and prevented writing many more.
-Tested against many versions of [MySQL](https://www.mysql.com/) and [MariaDB](https://mariadb.org/).
-You may also be interested in [Percona's plugins](https://www.percona.com/doc/percona-monitoring-plugins/latest/index.html)
-- ```check_mysql_config.pl``` - detect differences in your /etc/my.cnf and running MySQL config to catch DBAs making changes to running databases without saving to /etc/my.cnf or backporting to Puppet.
-Can also be used to remotely validate configuration compliance against a known good baseline.
-Tested against many versions of [MySQL](https://www.mysql.com/) and [MariaDB](https://mariadb.org/)

 ##### Infrastructure - Internet - Web, DNS, Domains